LIBRARY SIGN UP

 What happens after I sign up for access to the VIP Library?

-If you missed the page with your password, don’t worry it’s been emailed to you.
-Any email I send to you will include the password, just in case you forget.
+After signing up, check your inbox where you will find an email with your password (you may need to wait a few minutes).
+Every email that I send to you will include the password, just in case you forget.
 You will have access to all current and future printables with this password.

 Why do I have trouble downloading some freebies on my phone/tablet?